ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_3/Backtracking/SubArrayAndSubStrings.md

 (An array slice that maintains order and contiguity)

 ### **📌 Sum-Related Conditions**
+or mux sum subarray, does subarray have sum is equal k or more constraints
 1. **[560.
 Subarray Sum Equals K](https://leetcode.com/problems/subarray-sum-equals-k/)**
     - Given an integer array `nums` and an integer `k`, find the number of contiguous subarrays that sum to `k`.
     - **Condition:** Sum of elements must be exactly `k`.